In recent years, lots of people have turned to online learning as a way to sharpen their skills or develop new ones.

-- The option to pause causes, save your progress, and pick it back up at a time that’s convenient for you.
+- The option to pause your course, save your progress, and pick it back up at a time that’s convenient for you.

 - The chance to revisit lessons as many times as you like at no extra cost.

-- Getting to go deeper with your learning, rather than only scratching the surface – this could include being asked to do assignments, or put practical skills into action away from the computer.
+- Getting to go deeper with your learning, rather than only scratching the surface.
+This could include being asked to do assignments or putting practical skills into action away from the computer.

 - Removal of all adverts from courses.
 Whilst this isn’t a dealbreaker, adverts can sometimes be an annoying distraction.

-Many people also find that e-Learning subscriptions can be powerful motivators when it comes to learning – because they will often try to take as many courses as they can while their subscription is still active, to get the best value for their money.
+Many people also find that e-learning subscriptions can be powerful motivators when it comes to gaining new skills and knowledge.
+This is because people often try to take as many courses as they can while their subscription is active in order to get the best value for their money.